mit-riya/p2pnetwork_blockchain/Blockchain.md

 - Network Propogation and Broadcasting: Messages are efficiently broadcasted through the network without the need of establishing direct links between any two nodes.
 - Spam Protection : Ensures that a node doesn't broadcast the same message repeatedly thereby flooding the network unnecesarily.

+## Dolev-Strong Protocol Implementation

+Our network module is fortified with the robust **Dolev-Strong** protocol, ensuring seamless consensus among interconnected nodes within the peer-to-peer network.
+Spearheaded by the miner, this protocol orchestrates the dissemination of blocks while achieving unanimity among the network nodes.

+The implementation employs a **bitmasking** technique to track the status of signatures associated with each message.
+In this approach, each node is authorized to set its corresponding bit to 1 upon integrating a message into its pool.
+Subsequently, the node appends its signature to the message and propagates the message across the network.

+Following a series of k rounds, if a solitary block emerges within the message pool of a node, it is deemed as the accepted block, signaling successful consensus attainment.

 ## Various Node Types